 More details about the programme's curriculum can be found here

-Candidates holding a foreign Master degree in Engineering can be admitted after evaluation and approval by the Teaching Committee and with observance of the procedural rules of the respective partner universities.
+Candidates holding a foreign Master degree in Engineering can be admitted after evaluation and approval by the Teaching Committee and with an observance of the procedural rules of the respective partner universities.

 Additionally, in order to be admitted, you need to be proficient in English.

-STEP 2: Registration in one of the six partner universities
+STEP 2: Registration in one of the six partner universities.

 After approval by the Teaching Committee students need to register at one of the six universities (for example the Vrije Universiteit Brussel).

-STEP 3: Access to the Belgian Nuclear Research Centre
+STEP 3: Access to the Belgian Nuclear Research Centre.

 All candidates will be screened by the Belgian Federal Agency for Nuclear Control for clearance and access to the nuclear infrastructure of SCK•CEN.
 Admission to the programme will depend on clearance and access being granted.

 This school offers programs in: